-AMERICAN TEA COMPANY, TO ALL WANTING FARMS.
-51 Vesey Street, New York;
+AMERICAN TEA COMPANY 4 5 51 Vesey Street, New York;

-Since its organization, has created a new era in the A history of

-Wholesaling Teas in this Country.
+Since its organization, has created a new era in the history of Wholesaling Teas in this Country.

 They have introduced their selections of Teas, and are selling them at not over Two Cents (.02 Cents) per pound above Cost, never deviating from the ONE PRICE asked.

-Another peculiarity of the company is that their TEA TABLER not only devotes his time to the selection of their Teas as to quality, value, and particu lar styles for particular localities of country, but he helps the TEA buyer to choose out of their enormous stock such TEAS as are best adapted to his peculiar wants, and not only this, but points out to him the best bargains.
-It is easy to see the incalculable advantage a TEA BUYER has in this establishment over all others.
-If he is no judge of Tea, or the Marker. if his time is valuable, he has all the benefits of a well organized system of doing business, of an immense capital, of the judgment of a professional Tea Tuster, and the knowledge of superior salesmen.

-This enables at Tea buyers-no matter if they are thousands of miles from this market-to purchase on as good terms here as the New York mer-
+Another peculiarity of the company is that their

+THA TASTER not only devotes his time to the selection of their Teas as to quality, value, and particu-lar styles for particular localities of country, but he helps the TEA buyer to choose out of their enormous stock such TEAS as are best adapted to his peculiar wants, and not only this, but points out to him the best bargains.
+It is easy to see the incalculable advantage a TRA BUYER has in this establishment over all others.
+If he is no judge of TEA, or the MARKET. if his time is valuable, he has all the benefits of a well organized system of doing business, of an immense capital, of the judgment of a professional Tea Taster, and the knowledge of superior salesmen.
+This enables all Tea buyers-no matter if they are thousands of miles from this market-to purchase on as good terms here as the New York merchants and Bends, etc., must pay from three to five per Hyson, Young Hyson, Imperial, Guncent, tax on the income. powder, Twankay and Skin.

-Parties can order Teas and will be served by us as well as though they came themselves, being sure get original packages, true weights and tares and the Teas are warranted as represented.
+Parties can order Teas and will be served by us as well as though they came themselves, being sure to get original packages, true weights and tares We issue a Price List of the Company's Teas.